moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/generating_stages.rst

   auto initial = std::make_unique<stages::FixedState>();
   initial->setState(scene);

+`API doc for FixedState <https://ros-planning.github.io/moveit_task_constructor/_static/classmoveit_1_1task__constructor_1_1stages_1_1FixedState.html>`_.

 Monitoring Generators
 ---------------------
 Monitoring Generators help monitor and use solutions of another stage.

 GeneratePose
 ^^^^^^^^^^^^
-GeneratePose is a monitoring generator stage which can be used to generate a pose based on solutions provided by the monitored stage.
+GeneratePose is a monitoring generator stage which can be used to generate poses based on solutions provided by the monitored stage.

 GenerateGraspPose
 ^^^^^^^^^^^^^^^^^
 | GenerateGraspPose stage is derived from GeneratePose, which is a monitoring generator.
+| This stage usually monitors the `CurrentState` stage since the stage requires the latest PlanningScene to find the location of object around which grasp poses will be generated.
 | This stage can by used to generate poses for grasping by setting the desired attributes.
+| There can be multiple ways to set the same property.
+For example, there are two functions to set the pre grasp pose as seen in the table below.
+The user can set this property by either using a string group state or by explicitly defining a RobotState.

 .. list-table:: Properties to be set by user
    :widths: 25 100 80